ExaDisNet Class

 G = ExaDisNet(cell, nodes, segs)

 Some utility functions are also provided in file python/pyexadis_utils.py to generate basic dislocation graphs (Frank-Read source, infinite lines, etc.).
+See Creating initial dislocation configurations for more information.

 Another convenient method is to initialize a ExaDisNet object by reading a dislocation network in legacy ParaDiS format from file using built-in method read_paradis():